liferay/liferay-frontend-projects/dxp/architecture/rich_text_editors.md

 ## Anatomy of the CKEditor Module

-Editor implementations, are usually implemented as independent modules inside the [`frontend-editor`](https://github.com/liferay/liferay-portal/tree/7a8b847a3f3e8bc649d94cb80248623ea2bde5a2/modules/apps/frontend-editor) folder.
+Editor implementations are usually implemented as independent modules inside the [`frontend-editor`](https://github.com/liferay/liferay-portal/tree/7a8b847a3f3e8bc649d94cb80248623ea2bde5a2/modules/apps/frontend-editor) folder.

 As we're moving towards a single editor module, here's a detailed explanation of the [frontend-editor-ckeditor-web](https://github.com/liferay/liferay-portal/tree/master/modules/apps/frontend-editor/frontend-editor-ckeditor-web) module.